mateuszwyszynski/PoseNDF/README.md

 #### 1. Download AMASS: Store in a folder "amass_raw"".
 You can train the model for SMPL/SMPL+H or SMPL+X.
     https://amass.is.tue.mpg.de/

+One has to download the SMPL model from: https://smpl.is.tue.mpg.de/.
+Currently I am using "version 1.1.0 for Python 2.7 (female/male/neutral, 300 shape PCs)"

 #### 2.1 Sample poses from AMASS:
 This is the data preparation step based on